geochasm/DRCOG_Buildings/workflow.md

 * Go back to the Tasking Manager and click **Mark task as done**.
 If necessary, leave a comment so if another mapper validates your edits they are aware (i.e. one building from satellite imagery not in import data; left alone).

 ## Fixing common problems

+### Is it really a building?

+Watch out for situations where something that isn't a building may have been traced as one.
+Do not import these "not a building" buildings.
+Common cases include:
+* Parked tractor trailers getting traced as sheds.
+* Boats, sandboxes or garden boxes in yards getting traced as sheds or garages.

+### Duplicate Addresses

+Duplicate addresses can occur in a few situations, and are easy to fix.

+1. The most common case is when a house and an accessory building are given the same address.
+This often occurs when the accessory building is not a `building=garage` or `building=shed` (which have addresses automatically removed), but something uncommon, such as a gazebo.
+   1. The fix is to simply remove the address tags from the accessory building before importing.
+1. Another common case is when multiple buildings in an apartment complex have the same address.
+In this case, if you believe this to be accurate, the duplicate addresses may remain (it is possible for multiple structures to have the same address).
+   1. In some cases, the address field may be the same, but the street name is something like `addr:street=Logan Street Bldg 4`.
+In this case, remove `Bldg 4` from the street name, and add a reference tag to indicate which building number the building is: `ref=4`.

 ### Building "slivers"